uptane/uptane-standard/uptane-standard.md

 At a high level, Uptane requires:

 * Two software repositories:
+    * An Image repository containing:
+	    * binary images
-    * An Image repository containing binary images to install and signed metadata about those images.
+	    * signed metadata about the binary images
     * A Director repository connected to an inventory database that can sign metadata on demand for images in the Image repository.
 * Repository tools for generating Uptane-specific metadata about images.
 * A public key infrastructure supporting the required metadata production and signing roles on each repository: